star-history/star-history/public/blog/star-history-open-source-2022-open-source-alternatives.md

 When comparing similar open or closed-source tools, since most open-source products are advertised as "XXX open-source alternative", the difference between them is mostly:

 - Open-source usually means self-deployment, that way you have more control your own data.
-- The community is freer and more open: you can choose your own configuration and request features.
+- The community is vibrant and more open: you can choose your own configuration and request features.
 - In addition, even if the open-source product is no longer maintained, you can still use it (maybe even better it).

 And last but not least, this concludes Star History’s 2022 open-source picks.
 We had fun browsing through the projects and learning about the different background stories, hope you enjoy it just as much as we did.